 If you have minor skin sagging issues, Renuvion can be a minimally invasive, pain-free treatment option that comes with minimal recovery time.
 While it is not adequate for every patient, in many cases it can leave your skin looking smoother and firmer, improving your self-esteem in the process.

 Ready to get started?
 Leif Rogers is an Ivy League-educated, board-certified plastic surgeon and a standing member of the American Society of Plastic Surgeons.
-If you’re considering Renuvion, get in touch with his team to schedule a consultation.
+If you’re considering Renuvion in the Beverly Hills office, get in touch with our team to schedule a consultation.